-In person we were successful at using advisory/homeroom as a time for students to reflect on their grades and assessment data.
-Students checked their grades, noticed missing assignments, made a plan to make up assignments and completed the missing work.
-Students also completed digital check-ins to provide insight into how they were doing as a person and how they were feeling about their academic progress.
+In person we were successful at using advisory/homeroom as a time for students to reflect on their data.
+Students checked their grades, noticed missing assignments, made a plan to make up assignments and completed said work.
+Students also completed digital check-ins to offer insight into how they were doing as a person and how they were feeling about their academic progress.

-We did not get to complete college trips due to the pandemic and the closures that came with it.
-We still provided students information about college through online learning.
+We did not get to complete college trips due to the pandemic and all the closures.
+Still, we provided students information about college through online learning.